Rib

 [1, 2, 3]

-You can annotate the type of the sequence as well.
+You can annotate the type of the list as follows:

 let x: list<s32> = [1, 2, 3];